pykong/Borg-DQN/README.md

 ### Memory Monitor

 The memory monitor is a Python microservice that periodically polls the Redis shared memory for transition count and memory usage statistics and publishes those under a dedicated Kafka topic.
+While ready-made monitoring solutions, like a Kibana integration, exist, the memory monitor demonstrates using Kafka with more than one topic, the other being the training logs.

 ### Kafka